reactos/reactos-deprecated-gitsvn-dont-use/tools/RosBE/Tools/SVN-Readme.txt

 For RosBE-Windows
 ------------------
-  The built tools need to be copied to RosBE-Windows\Root\Tools
+  The built tools need to be copied to RosBE-Windows\Components\Tools

 For RosBE-Unix
 ---------------